Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Introduction

-In this study, we aim at assessing the Titan's surface and sub-surface properties at different sand seas from the Cassini RADAR SAR signature.
-By combining modeling of the microwave backscatter following \cite{Paillou2006,Paillou2014}, with the large coverage in incidence angles over the sand seas now available and state-of-the art despeckling technique, we aim at determining the respective surface properties of the dunes, interdunes and inselbergs over threee major sand seas which are Belet, Shanghri-La and Fensal (Figure \ref{fig:mapall}).

-We present the geomorphic classification techniques in section 2.
-We describe our modeling approach and inversion technique in section 3.
-We present our results and discuss their implications in section 4, and then conclude in section 5.
+In this study, we aim to assess Titan's surface and subsurface properties within the different equatorial sand seas based on their Cassini RADAR SAR signature.
+By combining state-of-the-art SAR image despeckling, filtering and classification techniques, modeling of the microwave backscatter, and taking advantage of the large coverage in incidence angles over the sand seas now available, we seek to determine the bulk surface properties of the dunes, interdunes and inselbergs at three major sand seas: Belet, Shangri-La and Fensal (Figure \ref{fig:mapall}).
+We present the geomorphic classification and microwave backscatter extraction workflow for the SAR data in section 2.
+We describe our modeling approach and Bayesian inference in section 3.
+We discuss our results and their implications in section 4 and then {present our conclusions}.